aleeusgr/fuzzy-tribble/README.md

 # fuzzy-tribble
 a community recommender system, a service for Cardano Developer Portal.

-A orientation page: user fills a questionnaire and recommender returns a list of communities that fit their profile.
+A orientation page: user fills a questionnaire and the recommender returns a list of communities that fit their profile.